 There are a lot of software solutions, tools, and calculators out there that can do this work for you.
 Not only that, they can easily track OEE and other metrics over time and pull trends into helpful dashboard-style visuals.

 Software ratings agencies such as Capterra or Software Advice are good places to start if this is the type of solution you are looking for.
-In addition, many OEE software systems can integrate and work well with other tools used to collect and monitor relevant data and activities such as a CMMS.
+In addition, many OEE software systems can integrate and work well with other tools used to collect and monitor relevant data and activities such as a CMMS software.

 Your OEE is now an essential part of your continuous improvement process.
 It is an instrument that helps you identify which of the common six big losses in manufacturing may be impacting your business the most.